Meet the 11 candidates running for president in 2020

-WASHINGTON - The field of 2020 presidential candidates remains crowded, with seven Democrats currently making a bid for the White House along with two Republicans — one of whom is President Donald Trump.
+WASHINGTON - The field of 2020 presidential candidates remains crowded, with five Democrats currently making a bid for the White House along with two Republicans — one of whom is President Donald Trump.

 As campaign season heats up, here's a look at each candidate vying for the highest office in the land: